Vintage clothing

-Vintage clothing can be found in cities at local boutiques or local charities, or on the internet, e.g. eBay and Etsy, or through digital second-hand shopping websites.
+Vintage clothing can be found in cities at local boutiques or local charities, or on the internet through digital second-hand shopping websites.
 Vintage fashion has seen a reemergence in popularity within the 21st century due to increased prevalence of vintage pieces in the media and among celebrities, as well as consumer interests in sustainability and slow fashion.

 Definitions

 "Vintage" is a colloquialism commonly used to refer to all old styles of clothing.
-A generally accepted industry standard is that items made between 20 and 100 years ago are considered "vintage" if they clearly reflect the styles and trends of the era they represent.
+A generally accepted industry standard is that items made between 30 and 100 years ago are considered "vintage" if they clearly reflect the styles and trends of the era they represent.
 These clothing items come with a sense of history attached to them, which is one of the reasons they are valued by vintage enthusiasts.
 This sense of history allows consumers to express sentimental nostalgia for fashions of past eras and for aspects not common with modern items like craftsmanship.

 Vintage items are considered different than antique, which is used to refer to items 100 years old or more.
 Retro, short for retrospective, or "vintage style," usually refers to clothing that imitates the style of a previous era.
 Reproduction, or repro, clothing is a newly made copy of an older garment.

 Clothing produced more recently is usually called modern or contemporary fashion.